An Opportunity to Invest in the Future

 A Turning Point for the Sierra Nevada

-If approved by the voters on June 5 and November 6, Proposition 68 and the Water Bond combined have the potential to substantially increase the pace and scale of forest and watershed restoration in the region.
+If approved by the voters in both elections, Proposition 68 and the Water Bond combined have the potential to substantially increase the pace and scale of forest and watershed restoration in the region.
 Almost $1 billion of the two bonds’ combined funding would be available for regional and local climate resilience efforts.
 For more information, download our policy memo $492 Million for a Resilient Sierra.